f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Enabling SNMP Traps in the API
 ------------------------------

-To enable SNMP traps via the API, use the followin PATCH API call.
+To enable SNMP traps via the API, use the following PATCH API call.

 .. code-block:: bash